 - Michael Sauder, Professor, Department of Sociology and Criminology

-The CLAS Dean's Office welcomes input to the self-study process from faculty, staff, and students.
-A survey sent to all faculty and staff in December 2020 received a high response rate, and the Self-Study Committee will host opportunities for community feedback and discussion to occur during the Spring 2021 semester.
-In addition, the CLAS community will be asked for input when the Peer Review Committee appointed by the Provost is performing its work during the Fall 2021 semester.
+The CLAS Dean's Office welcomed input to the self-study process from faculty, staff, and students.
+A survey sent to all faculty and staff in December 2020 received a high response rate, and the Self-Study Committee hosted opportunities for community feedback and discussion during the Spring 2021 semester.
+The College of Liberal Arts and Sciences Self-Study 2020-2021 can be viewed here.

-For further information about the 2020-21 CLAS collegiate review, please contact Brenda Gritsch, Administrator, CLAS Dean's Office.
+For further information, please contact Becca Tritten, Administrator, CLAS Dean's Office.